EI-CoreBioinformatics/mikado/DESCRIPTION.md

     * At this stage, monoexonic and multiexonic transcript are checked for overlaps
     * Moreover, two multiexonic transcripts are considered to belong to the same locus if they share a splice *site* (not junction)

-The resulting, cleaned file does contain therefore only one transcript per locus.
+6. Once the loci have been defined, the program backtracks and looks for transcripts which can be assigned unambiguously to a single locus and constitute valid alternative splicing isoforms of the main transcripts.

-The criteria used to select the "*best*" transcript are left to the user's discretion.
+The criteria used to select the "*best*" transcript are left to the user's discretion, using specific configuration files.